what are the top 8 tourist attractions in rwanda

 When it comes to Rwanda, there are numerous tourist attractions to choose from, including mountain gorilla trekking itineraries.
 Gorilla trekking is a mysterious way of getting closer to the creatures who share 99% of our DNA, our closest relatives, and visitors come from all over the world to see these incredible primates.

-Most travelers in Rwanda only spend one night in Rwanda's capital, Kigali, before starting their gorilla trekking trip, missing out on Rwanda’s local cuisine, city tour, and culture.
+Most travelers in Rwanda only spend one night in Rwanda's capital, Kigali, before starting their gorilla trekking trip, missing out on Rwanda’s local cuisine, city tours, and culture.
 Travelers should always plan to spend at least a few days here, either at the start or end of their safari.

 Enjoy Kigali's creative scene at Inema Arts Center & Gallery, which showcases the artwork of up to 10 indigenous artists in that residential area.
 Make a visit to Rwanda‘s Art Museum at the former Presidential Palace.